watson-developer-cloud/customer-engagement-bot/README.md

 ## Setting up the Conversation service

-1. Make sure you have logged into your Bluemix account using Cloud Foundry.
+1. Make sure you have logged into your account using Cloud Foundry.
 For more information, see [the Watson Developer Cloud documentation](https://www.ibm.com/watson/developercloud/doc/common/getting-started-cf.html).

 1. Create an instance of the Conversation service in the IBM cloud: